Explore the real SF with this local’s guide to weird, cool and unusual things to do in San Francisco.

 How does a laundromat make this list?
 Well, the Brainwash isn’t your ordinary washateria.
 It transforms a monotonous chore into a communal celebration.
 First, wash your clothes or relish in the luxury of drop-off service.
 Then, head over to the attached café for a bottomless mimosa and a comedy show.

 Their calendar consists of comedy showcases and open mic nights.
 If you’re brave, you can even sign up to perform during amateur night.
-See for yourself!
-Their website offers a 2-view livestream video: a street view and laundromat view.
+Check it out by on their website, which offers a 2-view livestream video: a street view and laundromat view.
 However, heed my advice and take a load off in person (pun intended).

 Drinksies: Sneak into the Speakeasy at Bourbon & Branch